n0m4official/FNAF_Terminal_Edition/README.md

    cd terminal-fnaf
 2. **Run the game (Python 3.8+ required)**

+---

 🖥 Supported Platforms

 Windows

 macOS

 Linux

 |The game auto-detects your platform and uses appropriate key input libraries.|

+---

 🐞 Found a Bug or Issue?

-If you encounter a bug, glitch, or want to suggest improvements, please submit an issue on the GitHub Issues page.\n I welcome contributions, fixes, or feedback to make the game better! (please note I will be reviewing them personally to ensure functionality)
+If you encounter a bug, glitch, or want to suggest improvements, please submit an issue on the GitHub Issues page.

+I welcome contributions, fixes, or feedback to make the game better! (please note I will be reviewing them personally to ensure functionality)

+---

 📚 Credits

-Inspired by Five Nights at Freddy’s by Scott Cawthon Built with ❤️ in Python for educational and entertainment purposes
+Inspired by Five Nights at Freddy’s by Scott Cawthon

+Built with ❤️ in Python for educational and entertainment purposes

+---

 ⚠️ Disclaimer

 This project is a fan-made recreation and is not affiliated with or endorsed by Scott Cawthon or the official FNaF franchise.
 All rights to the original game content belong to their respective owners.